oweb36/mws-docs/Characters/Air Conditioners/ASTAC.md

 He is a wall-mounted Fujitsu ASTA18LCC [heat pump](Air%20Conditioners.md).
 His name is pronounced as Asta-See, like the drug Ecstacy!

-He was born in 2009.
+He was born in February 28, 2006.
 He is a cisgender and heterosexual male (he/him).

 ## Personality

-ASTAC is an old person.
-He is wise, but less knowledgable compared to [CKHSC](CKHSC.md) (who knows about more things than ASTAC).
-ASTAC is also like a grandfather figure to the MWS cast.
+TLDR: Undogmatic and less stuborn, but still new. less wise, but still quite acceptably wise even for old people standard.
+Cautious, yet accepting.
+Prepared for life.

-ASTAC has one starking difference compared to CKHSC, in that he is less stubborn and more open to new things.
-He likes trying out new things and compare them to the old days.
-He is very experimental.
+ASTAC is quite undogmatic despite his age.
+He is more accepting to new bits in life.
+Don't think though you can sneak critically nonsense things into life.
+ASTAC is also quite cautious and prepared for all these kinds of situations where some of these inappropriate things come in.

-ASTAC is also quite cautious at new things though, but he is quite accepting.
-He is cautious so he can be ready if the new thing turns out to be harmful.
+ASTAC is also prepared for life.
+He is quite acceptably wise for his age.
+He might not be as wise as [CKHSC](CKHSC.md), but he knows his way of life.
+You can ask him for bits of knowledge of living the high, and he knows his way.
 ## Relations

 ### [CKHSC](CKHSC.md)